Fading Coder

 Configuring Bean Scope

-By default, Spring beans are scoped as singletons.
+By default, Spring bean are scoped as singletons.
 Requesting the same bean ID yields the exact same instance.

 To instruct the container to produce a new instance for every request, set the scope attribute to prototype.